 Types of Construction Accidents

 There are many different types of construction accidents.
 Scaffolding accidents can involve a worker falling from a high elevation and suffering a serious head or back injury.
 A crane accident typically involves an overturned crane, dropped load, or rigging failure.
 Electrocution accidents can also happen where a crane comes in contact with power lines.
-Construction workers can also be injured in slip and fall accidents as well as burn accidents and chemical accidents.
+Construction workers can also be injured in slip and fall accidents as well as burn accidents and chemical exposure accidents.
 Any type of construction accident can leave the worker with a severe injury such as traumatic brain injury.
-Some of the most common types of construction site accidents that leave workers injured include:

 - Falling objects